 This is the most obvious revenue source for almost everyone.
 Display ads are those banner images that you find everywhere online which advertise a given brand, product or offer.
-Just check the ads showing right above the title for this section.
+Just check the ad shown below.

 A lot of bloggers will proudly say that they do not like ads and that they have decided not to “clutter” their side bars with ads.
 However, I would argue that we are all so used to ads being everywhere that we are not bothered by it.
 As long as you do not overdo it, you should be fine.